electron/website/blog/dec-quiet-month-21.md

 ## What will be the same in December

 1. Zero-day and other major security-related releases will be published as necessary.
-Security incidents should report via [SECURITY.md](https://github.com/electron/electron/tree/master/SECURITY.md).
+Security incidents should be reported via [SECURITY.md](https://github.com/electron/electron/tree/master/SECURITY.md).
 1. [Code of Conduct](https://github.com/electron/electron/blob/main/CODE_OF_CONDUCT.md) reports and moderation will continue.

 ## What will be different in December